cgrabowski/xform-js/README.md

 xform-js JavaScript linear algebra library
 ==========================================

-xform-js is a JavaScript linear algebra library hosted on npm.
+xform-js is a JavaScript linear algebra library intended to be hosted on npm.
 It supports math used in 3D graphics as well as math with vectors and matrices of any dimensionality.

-The types provided by xform-js are:
+The Constructors provided by xform-js are:

+* Vector
 * Matrix
-* Vector
 * Quaternion
 * OrthonormalBasis
 * DimensionError

-as well as the general specifying types:
+as well as the general specifying Constructors:

 * Dimensional
 * Dimensions